 This schedule is subject to change.
 Always consult EauZone for the most up-to-date information and schedule.
 Consider any hard copy of this syllabus to be only a rough guide and immediately out-of-date.

 Key:

-EVICT (Evicted: Poverty and Profit in the American City) ER (eReader)
+DB (Dropbox) ER (eReader)